 ELIMINATION DIET MEAL PLAN

 The Elimination Diet Meal Plan takes you on a seven-week journey of cleansing and refueling your body.
 You get to enjoy a variety of delicious meals.
 You'll identify if there are certain foods that are causing you symptoms like fatigue, bloating, skin concerns, headaches or joint pain.
 These types of food reactions are called food sensitivities.
-Dr. Kimberley (creator of the Elimination Diet Meal Plan) explains further in this free video series.

 The Elimination Diet Meal Plan consists of two phases.
 First there is the 11-Day Elimination Phase.
 This is when we avoid the most common sensitivity-inducing foods.
 The body is allowed to detoxify and relieve itself of inflammation.
 You should expect to feel your best at this time.
 The Elimination Phase is then followed by two Reintroduction Phases.
 Foods that had been avoided are reintroduced strategically in a way that allows you to assess for any symptoms or health reactions.
 The online program includes detailed guides, tracking forms and symptom questionnaires, so that you know exactly which types of symptoms you are watching for.
 This is all in addition to the great recipes and meal plans for every meal and snack!

 If you do react to a particular food on the Elimination Diet, you are supposed to pause the diet.
 Go back to the Elimination Phase to give your body a rest and allow your symptoms to clear up.

 During the Elimination Phase, I felt wonderful!
 My skin was clear, and my joints felt so good that I went jogging for the first time in years!
 Then, during the Reintroduction Phase, one of the foods caused a distinct disturbance to my digestive system.
 Something had also caused my issues with joint inflammation to return.